 1969.
-The Apollo 11 moon landings, the first flights of the Boeing 747 and Concorde, the release of Midnight Cowboy, the Woodstock festival, the first transmission of Monty Python's Flying Circus and The Beatle’s last album, Abbey Road.
+The Apollo 11 moon landings, the first flights of the Boeing 747 and Concorde, the births of Dave Grohl and both members of Air, the cinema release of Midnight Cowboy, the Woodstock festival, the first transmission of Monty Python's Flying Circus and the release of The Beatles' album, Abbey Road and Led Zeppelin I & II.
 These are just a few of the historical events that happened in that year, but it is also a year when a very important progressive rock album was released - King Crimson’s 'Court of The Crimson King'.
 1969 is where this website begins but not where my life begins as that is just nine years later in 1978.

 I sometimes feel that I had been born twenty years too late, but I am grateful to have seen over a hundred different bands and artists over the last twenty-five years.
 I hope you enjoy reading the reviews of these albums and shows as much as have enjoyed writing them and that it will encourage you to either rediscover or discover them for the first time.